nikithakasala98/Brick-mortar-and-e-commerce/README.md

 ## Data Model

-- Data modeling plays a vital role and is considered as the basement of the report.
+- Data modeling plays a vital role and is considered the report's basement.
 All the visuals will be built upon the data model.
 - Poor data modeling affects the overall performance of the report.
 - Following Good practices of data modeling is a must.
 Refer to this page to get to know the good practices [Blog](https://addendanalytics.com/blog/data-modelling-best-practices/)
 - In this project, we have followed the Snowfall data modeling method.